Aliases for MSH2 Gene

 GeneCards Summary for MSH2 Gene

 MSH2 (MutS Homolog 2) is a Protein Coding gene.
-Diseases associated with MSH2 include muir-torre syndrome and non-polyposis turcot syndrome.
+Diseases associated with MSH2 include muir-torre syndrome and colorectal cancer, hereditary nonpolyposis, type 1.
 Among its related pathways are Pathways in cancer and Cell Cycle / Checkpoint Control.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.

 UniProtKB/Swiss-Prot for MSH2 Gene